 Human Rights Campaign: Schools in Transitions Guide – a blueprint to support students in grades K-12, specific to transgender youth

 Welcoming Schools: LGBTQ and gender-inclusive resources for schools

 Trans Student Educational Resources: infographics to print and use (free to use)

 Teach.com: Bullying resources for educators and parents

 Additionally, if your child is old enough, consider having them write a letter or email directly to their teacher or professor, indicating who they are and how they wish to be addressed.
 A personal touch can go a long way in making a connection that is honored.
-Here is a model you or your child can use if they haven’t legally changed their name yet.
+Here is a model you or your child can use if they still need to change their name legally.
 If you are writing this for a younger student, change the wording, but the idea remains the same.

-Ideally, the correspondence should arrive before the course begins, or the new school year starts.
-However, if your child decides to socially transition during the school year, this isn’t always possible.
-The key is good communication between you and/or your child and the school.
+Ideally, the correspondence should arrive before the course begins or the new school year starts.
+However, this isn't always possible if your child decides to transition socially during the school year.
+The key is good communication between you and your child and the school.